AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     }
     ```

-    Notice the JSON model is updated with additional key/value pairs after updating the methods in the `CardImpl` Sling Model.
+    Notice that the JSON model is updated with additional key/value pairs after updating the methods in the `CardImpl` Sling Model.

 ## Update Angular Component

-Now that the JSON model is populated with new properties for `ctaLinkURL`, `ctaText`, `cardTitle` and `cardLastModified` we can update the Angular component to display these.
+Now that the JSON model is populated with new properties for `ctaLinkURL`, `ctaText`, `cardTitle`, and `cardLastModified` we can update the Angular component to display these.

 1. Return to the IDE and open the `ui.frontend` module.
-Optionally, start the webpack dev server from a new terminal window to see the changes in real-time:
+Optionally, start the webpack dev server from a new terminal window to see the changes in real time:

     ```shell
     $ cd ui.frontend